fdazen/fda-documentation/IBE_general.md

 ##**Payment Collection Rules**

-Payment Collection Rules only work if you have already a [payment gateway setup](http://docs.frontdeskanywhere.net/build/accounting.html#payment-processing) which is also active for IBE.
-The confirmation type for IBE also is to be set to _Credit Card_.
+Payment Collection Rules only work if you have already a [payment gateway setup](http://docs.frontdeskanywhere.net/build/accounting.html#payment-processing) active for IBE.
+The confirmation type for IBE also must be set to _Credit Card_.
-These rules are to set up the system to automatically charge your guests when they finalize their reservations.
+The Payment Collection Rules are used to automatically charge your guests when they finalize their reservations.

 - Click on the link _Payment Collection Rules_ under section IBE: